AlexLOvch/simple_feed_app/README.md

 ## Database version
 [Branch db_solution amd master branch](https://github.com/AlexLOvch/simple_feed_app/) contain final version of [testtask]( https://github.com/kirillplatonov/apartments-feed-test).
 This version uses DB to store data localy.
 To populate data `rake db:seed` task can be used.
 #### Assumptions:
 * Source data amount is not big(b/c of we still have in memory processing there - downloading and parsing of yaml file).
-Otherwise the best solution is download source file and process it manually line by line(or rather record by record) to prevent memory overflow.
-Also pagination id not used while data output just because this assumption.
+Otherwise the best solution is download source file and process it 'manually' line by line(or rather record by record) to prevent memory overflow.
+Also pagination is not used while data output there just because of this assumption.
 * All prices has same currency and format(we suppose `$` and number after it).

 #### Short description of database version